finos/morphir/docs/json-schema-mappings.md

 Month types in Morphir are mapped OneOf schema type with a enum list of all the month names

 #### 1.3.
 Optional values (Maybe)
-<p> A Maybe type in Morphir refers to a value that may not exist.
+A Maybe type in Morphir refers to a value that may not exist.
 This means that it could either be a value or a null.
 There are two approaches to handling Maybes.\
 1. Set the value of the type to an array of two strings: the type, and "null" \
 2. Treat a Maybe as a [custom type](#custom-types) with two constructors: the type and null Here, we adopt the second approach.